ashishjoy/Design_Guidelines/Readme.md

 ## About Design Guidelines ##

 I write because it is my passion.
 I'm currently working on a book.
 This repository is an opportunity for me to analyze, navigate and curate my thoughts as I think of designing interaction around content consumption.
-I want to have a framework in place so that when people interact with content that I create (ie. *digital media* and *print media*).
+I want to have a framework in place so that when people interact with content that I create (ie. *digital media* and *print media*) there would be a design in place.
+I want to think through and plan that interaction.

 *version 0.01 December 13, 2012*